 Churches across the diocese are seeking to alleviate poverty, including income poverty, food poverty, and digital poverty.

-Homelessness and housing is particularly an issue across the diocese due to the high cost of and demand for housing in the area.
+Homelessness and housing is particularly an issue due to the high cost of and demand for housing in the diocese.

-Be inspired to take action or find resources to support your church's work to support survivors of human trafficking, refugees, and asylum seekers.
+Get inspired and equipped to support your church's work with survivors of human trafficking, refugees and asylum seekers.